Aragonese conquest of Naples: Campaigns

+Conquest of Naples

 Alfonso, who left Capua with the fleet, quickly took over most of the Kingdom of Naples and appointed the condottiero Francesco Piccinino as commander of his forces in the kingdom to fight against the Papal States.
 In 1437, the siege of Naples began from the Castel Nuovo and the Castel dell'Ovo, defended by Antonio Caldera, who resisted and had to lift the siege due to the attack of the papal forces in April 1437, commanded by Joan Vitellesco de Cornetto who besieged Capua where they met with those of Caldera, taking advantage of the fact that Alfonso had begun the siege of Aversa, which he had to raise to help Capua, and the Angevins retreated to Naples.

 Vitellesco was defeated at the Battle of Volturno and Antonio Caldora at the Battle of Pescara by Andrea Matteo Acquaviva II, Francesco Piccinino and Sebastian d'Amicis, while Giovanni Antonio, Prince of Taranto was captured at the Battle of Montefusco by Cornetto, who took Avellino and L'Aquila.
 In 1437, the princes of Taranto and Caserta switched to the Angevin side, while Antonio Colonna, the prince of Salerno, switched to the Aragonese.

 At the end of 1437 a truce was established until March 1438, which was broken by the Angevins on Christmas Day and shortly afterwards René of Anjou obtained the freedom of Philip III of Burgundy for 200,000 gold doubles, managing to strengthen Naples and focusing on consolidating Abruzzo to establish a base to attack the Catalans, and sending Caldora to Calabria, but he returned when his own possessions were attacked.
 Taking advantage of Renat's absence, Alfonso again laid siege to the capital, where in October 1438 infant Peter died, and the following summer the Castel Nuovo, which the Aragonese had preserved, had to surrender.
 But shortly afterwards, Alfonso occupied Salerno and Aversa, and defeated the Angevins at the battle of La Pelosa, and in January 1441 he conquered Benevento.
 At the end of that year he laid siege to Naples again and occupied Cosenza and Bisignano.

-Alfonso became king of Naples, as he wished with the Aragonese victory at Naples on June 2, 1442, from where René of Anjou fled with a galley, although Ramon de Boïl i Montagut still fought in Abruzzo against Francesco I Sforza.
+Alfonso became king of Naples, as he wished with the Aragonese victory at Naples on June 2, 1442.
+René of Anjou fled Naples with a galley, although Ramon de Boïl i Montagut still fought in Abruzzo against Francesco I Sforza.

+Settlement with Pope Eugenius

 Eugene IV and Alfonso the Magnanimous negotiated a settlement of their differences in the spring of 1443, resulting in a formal agreement at Terracina on 14 June 1443.
 Under the terms of this treaty, Eugene recognized Alfonso as king of Naples and of his son Ferdinand as successor, consolidating the conquest of the Kingdom of Naples, in exchange for the recognition of Eugene as pope, and withdrawing support for Amadeus VIII of Savoy and the Council of Basel.